Jimmy Chérizier: Leader of Viv Ansanm

-Chérizier is the leader of the Revolutionary Forces of the G9 Family and Allies (G9, Fòs Revolisyonè G9 an Fanmi e Alye), a self-described federation of rebel groups.
-The organization was originally composed of nine groups, but has since grown to include over a dozen.
-The formation of the G9 was announced by Chérizier in a YouTube video on 10 June 2020, soon after the May 2020 Port-au-Prince massacre.
+Chérizier is the leader of Viv Ansanm, a coalition of gangs formed in Haiti in September 2023 from the Revolutionary Forces of the G9 Family and Allies (G9, Fòs Revolisyonè G9 an Fanmi e Alye), a self-described federation of rebel groups, and G-Pép.
+G9 was originally composed of nine groups and grew to include over a dozen by 2022.
+The formation of the G9 was announced by Chérizier in a YouTube video on 10 June 2020 in the aftermath of the Bel Air massacre.

-The G9 is one of about 95 rebellious factions that battle for supremacy in Port-au-Prince.
-Its stronghold is believed to be the commune of Delmas, Ouest.
+The G9 is one of about 95 rebellious factions that battled for supremacy in Port-au-Prince.
+Its stronghold was believed to be in Delmas.
 As of July 2021, it controlled Martissant, Village de Dieu, Grande Ravine, Bel Air, Cité Soleil, Fort Dimanche, and many other areas in Port-au-Prince.
 These areas give the G9 a hold over the center of Port-au-Prince, as well as northern and southern access points to its metropolitan area, which allow the G9 to isolate Port-au-Prince from the rest of Haiti at its will.

 On 12 May 2021, Chérizier was reportedly wounded during a gunfight with a rival group.
 A Doctors Without Borders facility in Martissant, Port-au-Prince, denied rumors that he had received medical treatment at the facility.

+By 2024, Viv Ansanm was fully operational and began launching serious attacks in Port-au-Prince and elsewhere in the country.

-Alleged massacres
+Alleged 2021 massacres

 The G9 has allegedly been responsible for numerous massacres of civilians in Haiti.
 These include a May 2020 massacre across various neighborhoods across Port-au-Prince that killed 6 to 34 people, an August–September 2020 massacre that left 22 dead, and an April 2021 massacre after an attempted takeover of Bel Air in Port-au-Prince.

 The National Human Rights Defense Network (RNDDH), a United States National Endowment for Democracy funded, self-described human rights group based in Haiti, reported on the 2020–21 massacre in Bel Air allegedly committed by G9.
 Eighty-one people were killed in total.
 Thirty-six people were killed from August to December 2020 and 45 people from March to May 2021.
 18 people were left missing.
 A massacre in Cité Soleil from January to May 2021, which the RNDDH alleges was done by the G9 but the G9 denies, killed 44 people and left seven missing.
 Human rights groups and victims have described the G9's tactics to include random killing of civilians, systematic rape, looting and torching villages, kidnapping, dismemberment and more.